ECTS

 Admission

-Registration possible from an L1 SVSE portal (ex-Monod) obtained at the FdS of the University of Montpellier, or from an equivalent L1 obtained outside the courses of the Faculty of Sciences of the University of Montpellier (or equivalent higher education: preparatory class, rarely DUT/BUT, exceptionally BTS).
-In all cases, and including for L1 SVSE (ex-Monod) of the FdS of Montpellier or students from institutions under agreement with the FdS, the registration procedure is carried out via the e-candidate portal of the Faculty of Science.
+Enrollment is possible for students who have completed a first year of undergraduate studies (L1) in the SVSE program (formerly Monod) at the Faculty of Science (FdS) of the University of Montpellier, or an equivalent first year of undergraduate studies outside the Faculty of Science of the University of Montpellier (or equivalent higher education: preparatory class, rarely DUT/BUT, exceptionally BTS).
+In all cases, including for L1 SVSE (formerly Monod) from the FdS in Montpellier or students from institutions that have an agreement with the FdS, the registration procedure is carried out via the Faculty of Science's e-candidat portal.

-Acceptance is not automatic, regardless of your previous course : it is decided on the basis of an application by a pedagogical committee, and according to the capacity of the child.
+Acceptance is not automatic, regardless of your previous academic background: it is decided on the basis of your application by an educational committee, and depends on available places.

-For students from a course under agreement with the FDS (e.g. CPGE or PASS): access to L2 BE is not automatic either ; This also requires a file (e-candidate) evaluated by a pedagogical commission.
+For students coming from a program affiliated with the FDS (e.g., CPGE or PASS): admission to L2 BE is not automatic either; it also requires an application (e-candidat) evaluated by an academic committee.

-The BE course is a general course in Life Sciences, rather theoretical (although the practical applications are important in the training).
-This training prepares students for further studies in a Master's degree.
+The BE program is a general program in Life Sciences, which is primarily theoretical (although practical applications are an important part of the training).
+This program prepares students to pursue a Master's degree.

-The main disciplines of this course are Evolutionary Biology, Scientific Ecology, Biology of Organisms, but also Mathematics and Statistics.
-NB: This course involves the handling and dissection of animal and plant organisms.
-The commission will therefore assess the candidate's ability to succeed in this training on the basis of the academic file.
+The main disciplines of this program are evolutionary biology and scientific ecology ,, organismal biology, as well as mathematics and statistics.
+NB: This program involves the handling and dissection of animal and plant organisms.
+The committee will therefore evaluate the candidate's academic record to assess their ability to succeed in this program.

-In addition, the candidate for the L2 BE must clearly indicate his/her motivation in the mandatory questionnaire to be attached to the application as well as what he/she wishes to do after the bachelor's degree, so that the commission can best judge the adequacy of the course with his/her study project and his/her professional project.
+In addition, applicants for the L2 BE program must clearly state their motivation in the mandatory questionnaire to be attached to their application, as well as what they wish to do after completing their bachelor's degree, so that the committee can best assess the suitability of the program in relation to their academic and professional goals.

-The course is in high demand and our capacity is limited, with a maximum of 160 students, including repeaters.
-In previous years, we have received more than 400 applications for the L2, and we have retained 130 to 150 students from the L1 SVSE (ex-Monod), and therefore 10 to 30 external students (excluding L1 FDS).
-On average, more than 70% of these external students were from other universities (SV and SVT Bachelor's degree outside Montpellier).
-We therefore encourage students from BTS, DUT/BUT, or in reorientation, to apply for admission to L1 at the same time via ParcoursSup.
+The program is in high demand and our capacity is limited to a maximum of 160 students, including repeat students.
+In previous years, we have received more than 400 applications for the second year, and we have accepted 130 to 150 students from the first year of SVSE (formerly Monod), and therefore 10 to 30 external students (excluding the first year of FDS).
+On average, more than 70% of these external students selected came from other universities (SV and SVT Bachelor's degrees outside Montpellier).
+We therefore encourage students from BTS, DUT/BUT, or those changing course, to apply for admission to L1 via ParcoursSup at the same time.

-For all candidates (L1 SVSE and approved training included), on application, via E-candidat
+For all applicants (including L1 SVSE and approved training programs), based on application, via E-candidat: https://candidature.umontpellier.fr/candidature/

 Target audience